penevmtv/html-css-learning-path/responsive-web-design/README.md

 # Responsive Web Design Certification 🐱🎨

-In this certification, you'll learn the core languages for building webpages:
+In this certification, I'll learn the core languages for building webpages:
 ✅ **HTML** (Hypertext Markup Language) for content structure
 ✅ **CSS** (Cascading Style Sheets) for styling and design